ipadproject1234/ipadproject/README.md

 ```
 (.. means directory above)

 # Compile automatically with Make

-If CMakeLists.txt contains a file and you have an up to date Makefile, you should be able to compile.
+If CMakeLists.txt contains a file and you have an up to date Makefile, you should be able to compile it.
 Navigate to the build directory and run the following:
 ```
 make
 ```
 this will make executables for all files included in CMakeLists.txt.

 To delete all generated executables, run the following command:
 ```
 make clean
 ```

+# Running

 running executable(in build directory)
 ```